 How Long is a Patent Good For: Everything You Need to Know

-If you've ever asked, "how long is a patent good for;" the answer is, it depends on the type.
-Patents need to be renewed every so often to take your ideas.7 min read
+If you've ever asked, "how long is a patent good for;" the answer is, it depends on the type and patents also need to be renewed every so often.8 min read

 Patents can make or break a company.
 They are the only way to keep other companies from taking your ideas, your brand, and profiting off the hard work you put in.
 It's important to know the rules and laws surrounding your patent, especially the term of the patent.